-Despite the signing of the Peace Agreement between the Revolutionary Armed Forces of Colombia (FARC-EP) and the Colombian Government in 2016, confinements have considerably increased because of the presence and expansion of non-state armed groups.
+Despite the signing of the Peace Agreement between the Revolutionary Armed Forces of Colombia (FARC-EP) and the Colombian Government in 2016, confinements have considerably increased because of the presence and expansion of non-state armed groups, particularly in areas previously dominated by the FARC-EP.
 These groups have established themselves in rural areas and use confinement as a form of control.
 Armed groups include non-signatories of the Peace Agreement, FARC dissident groups, the National Liberation Army (ELN), and Gaitanist Self-Defence Forces of Colombia (AGC) (TNH 25/11/2021; ICG 30/11/2021; OCHA 30/12/2021; Caracol Radio 15/12/2021).